-Methadone addiction and/or dependency is caused by long term intake of Methadone.
+Long term Methadone use causes Methadone addiction and/or dependency.
 Methadone is a synthetic substance with pharmacological properties similar to morphine and heroin.
-Methadone is prescribed for patients with severe pain, such as those with serious injuries or those who have undergone major surgery.
-It is also prescribed to treat addiction to heroin or other opioids as an opiate replacement/substitute.
+Doctors prescribe methadone for patients with severe pain, such as those with serious injuries or those who have undergone major surgery.
+Some also prescribe it to treat addiction to heroin or other opioids as an opiate replacement/substitute.

 Methadone works in the brain to decrease the sensation of pain and to mute the emotional response to pain.

 Methadone is a powerful narcotic used as a substitution therapy to help detox and wean patients from heroin, codeine and other opiates.
-A legal dependency (methadone) is substituted for an illegal dependency (heroin).
+Essentially, a legal dependency (methadone) substitutes for an illegal dependency (heroin).
 Methadone is available in government-approved drug treatment clinics and by prescription in some areas.
 Though it has shown success in treating addiction, Methadone itself can be addictive and may require a second detox.

-The dispensation of Methadone is highly controlled and regulated.
+The government strictly controls and regulates Methadone dispensing.
 Opiates attach to opiate receptors in the body and can alter reward centers in the brain, leading to physical addiction.
-Methadone addiction is characterized by physical dependence that leads to chronic use despite negative consequences.
+Methadone addiction is the physical dependence that leads to chronic use despite negative consequences.

 Signs of Methadone Addiction

 Tolerance and dependence to Methadone can take hold quickly.
 While it may be ideal for maintenance therapy, it is not the right treatment for users looking to become completely opiate-free.
 Withdrawal symptoms with Methadone are a sure sign of physical dependence.
-They are considered less severe than with morphine or heroin but last longer, sometimes 2 weeks to 6 months.
+Professionals consider symptoms less severe than with morphine or heroin but last longer, sometimes 2 weeks to 6 months.
 Methadone withdrawal can cause the following problems: lightheadedness, sneezing, vomiting, delusions, paranoia, elevated blood pressure, suicidal ideation, nausea, diarrhea, fever, chills, aches and pain, tremors, depression, prolonged insomnia, delirium, hallucinations, agitation and anxiety.

 How to Prevent Methadone Addiction

-If prescribed Methadone to treat an existing addiction, the drug should be used exactly as prescribed.
-Users are urged not to use it in larger doses than what is prescribed or more frequently than prescribed by a doctor.
-Methadone should not be diverted for non-medical uses.
-When dealing with highly-potent opioid medications, doctors should always carefully monitor the patient and periodically re-evaluate the therapy and dosages being prescribed.
+Patients taking methadoneto treat an existing addiction should take the drug exactly as prescribed.
+Users shouldn’t use it in larger doses than what is prescribed or more frequently than prescribed by a doctor.
+In addition, diverting methadone for non-medical use is very dangerous.
+When dealing with highly-potent opioid medications, doctors should always carefully monitor the patient and periodically re-evaluate the therapy and precription dosages.

-Since methadone can be as addictive as morphine and heroin, care must be taken to follow the doctor’s instructions.
-Do not take a larger dose, or take it more frequently, or take it for longer than the doctor has prescribed.
+Since methadone is as addictive as morphine and heroin, care must be taken to follow the doctor’s instructions.
+Do not take larger doses, take it more frequently, or take it for longer than the doctor has prescribed.
 Methadone is one of the most difficult drugs to detox from since its effects are long-lasting and it is readily stored in the body’s tissue.

 The addiction creeps up quickly and once you have an addiction to Methadone, chances are it’s too late to find an easy solution to get off Methadone.